-The Collaborative Learning Center (CLC) provides comprehensive, centralized tutorial services to all registered York College students, and endeavors to help students develop the necessary skills which will enable them to succeed in their college-level classes and future careers.
-The CLC's knowledgeable, courteous and caring consultants encourage higher levels of thinking and learning, offer an individualized, systematic, and structured learning experience.
-Our trained consultants work with students to increase their understanding of course content materials, develop study and learning strategies, and facilitate students in improving their grades, which leads to higher student retention rates.
+The mission of the Collaborative Learning Center (CLC) is to provide comprehensive, centralized tutorial services to all registered York College students.
+We endeavor to help students develop the necessary skills which will enable them to succeed in their college-level classes and future careers.
+The CLC's knowledgeable, courteous and caring consultants encourage higher levels of thinking and learning.
+We offer an individualized, systematic, and structured learning experience.
+Our trained consultants work with students to increase their understanding of course content materials, develop study and learning strategies, and facilitate improvement in students' grades, which leads to higher student retention rates.